 Weather in Egypt in March

 It’s a great time to visit the bustling markets of the Egyptian capital or see the pyramids without the intense heat (or crowds) that come later in the year.
 The sea gets a little warmer, but it’s not quite swimming temperature yet.
+I won’t say it’s the absolute best time to visit Egypt, but it’s certainly not a bad option.

 Weather in Egypt in April

 One of the best times to visit Egypt, April is a month of change weather-wise.
-Evenings begin to get warm, and you won’t have to worry so much about bringing a sweater along with you for your trip.
+Evenings begin to warm, and you won’t have to worry so much about bringing a sweater along for your trip.
 This is a pleasant time to visit: Alexandria, still lacking humidity, now sees warm, sunny days with a bit of patchy rain here and there.

 Cairo is warm, with some rain, and average temperatures of 24°C (though it can drop to 14°C at night) and quite high humidity – 60 to 70%.
 Want to visit Bedouin villages?
 Then April would be an excellent time to book your Egypt vacation; check out Marsa Matruh, for example.